el-el-san/jules-mcp/README.md

 npm start
 ```

-`npx` 経由でパッケージ（`@el-el-san/jules-mcp`）を実行することもできます。ローカルにクローンしていない環境でも、次のように環境変数を渡して起動できます。
+You can also run the published package (`@el-el-san/jules-mcp`) via `npx`.
+This is convenient when you have not cloned the repository locally.

 ```bash
 JULES_API_KEY=your_api_key npx @el-el-san/jules-mcp
 ```

 The process listens on stdio as required by the MCP specification.
-Claude Code や他の MCP クライアントでは、以下のような `.mcp.json` エントリを追加すると便利です（`/absolute/path/to/jules-mcp` は自身のパスに置き換えてください）。
+In Claude Code or any other MCP-compatible client, add an entry like the following to `.mcp.json` (replace `/absolute/path/to/jules-mcp` with your own path):

 ```json
 {